AI Workshop: learn to build apps with AI →

 import * as child from 'node:child_process'

-then I called it in this way to optimize all images in a specific folder:
+Then call it like this to optimize all images in a specific folder:

 const images_folder = './img'